 How will the negotiations process begin?
 It will all start with you and your personal divorce attorney.
 You and your lawyer would sit down, take a close look at all of your marital assets and debts, discuss your short and long-term goals, take into account your rights and responsibilities under California’s community property law, and thoughtfully put together the first draft of your marital settlement agreement.
 Once the first draft is complete, the next step will be to meet with your spouse and his or her attorney.

 “The more insight you have into what your spouse wants and needs, the more you can negotiate in a manner that will satisfy both of you,” Karen Covy wrote in HuffPost.
 “You may think you don’t care about what your spouse wants or needs, but that kind of attitude is short-sighted.
 The more you can create a ‘win-win’ situation for both of you, the more likely you are to succeed in settling your case amicably,” said Covy.

 Here are our tips for negotiating a divorce settlement:

-spousal support, asset and debt division.
-This way you understand your rights and responsibilities
+- Educate yourself on the applicable divorce laws as they pertain to child custody, child support, spousal support, asset and debt division.
+This way you understand your rights and responsibilities under the law.

 - Determine what’s important to you and what you want out of the divorce.